Operations Division West

 1310 W. Miracle Mile

-The City of Tucson is divided into five patrol divisions.
+The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.

 Operations Division West (ODW), or "Team 2," provides police services to the northwest portion of the City of Tucson.
-ODW is housed at the Westside Police Service Center 1310 W. Miracle Mile and is open to the public during normal business hours, Monday through Friday from 8 a.m. to 5 p.m. (excluding holidays).
-The division serves an area bounded by the City limits on the west and north, Starr Pass to the south on the west side of Interstate 10 and Speedway Boulevard to the south on the east side of Interstate 10, and First Avenue on the east.
+ODW is housed at the Westside Police Service Center 1310 W. Miracle Mile.
+The division serves an area bounded by the City limits on the west and north, Starr Pass to the south on the west side of Interstate 10 and 22nd Street to the south on the east side of Interstate 10, and Campbell Avenue on the east.
 The division is divided into seven geographical areas known as sectors and covers portions of Ward I, Ward III, and Ward VI.

-The division has eleven uniformed patrol squads that are supervised by sergeants and serve around the clock to provide basic police service in the division.
-The division also includes a Bicycle Squad and Community Response Team that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division’s boundaries.
+The division has uniformed patrol squads that are supervised by sergeants and serve around the clock to provide basic police service in the division.
+The division also includes Bicycle/Walking Squads in the Downtown Distruct, a Community Response Team (CRT) that address specific problems in the division, as well as a Neighborhood Crimes Section that comprises detectives who investigate a variety of crimes that occur within the division’s boundaries.
 Personnel are also available to provide information and assistance regarding crime prevention and the Crime Free Multi-Housing Program.